Date: July 11th, 2018

 Next Plant: July 13, 2018- 1000 pounds of Channel Catfish

 Those summer days and warm nights are now upon us here at Dixon Lake.
 Night fishing will officially kicks off Thursday night, July 12.
 See details below.
 However.....the lazy days of summer is officially here and so is the summer species of fishing.
 Bluegill action is on the perfect path for those fishing near structure and the weeds using little crappie jigs and the smaller red worms or mealworms.
 Bass are back in the deeper waters with maybe a few lurking females on the old beds.
 Catfish action is much better at night and at dusk as they tend to be more active after the sun goes down.
 Use cut mackerel, shrimp, or anchovies for the whisker fish

-Water Temperature: 63.8 degrees Water Level: steady to higher levels
+Water Temperature: 79 degrees at the surface Water Level: steady levels Clarity Depth: 29.9 feet

-All of the bass have went through the spawning period and the lake has seen large numbers of bass fry....future world records.
+All of the bass are in the post spawning season and the lake has seen large numbers of bass fry near the piers....future world records.
 Persistence pays off at this lake.
 As always, to preserve the bass population, always capture the photo and then practice catch and release.
 For you jig chucker's....try any thing that matches the bait which resembles a small silver minnow or a small rainbow trout jig for the bigger bass.
-The bass have been starting to chase some smaller chad schools in the cove area.
-The winter fishing for bass has some signs in the cove areas using live bait especially on the crawdads.
-Nice size bass are showing since the start of the trout season.
+Bass limits have changed to only 2 bass over 12" inches.
+Please spread the word as new signs are in place to reflect this important change.
+Any questions should be brought to the Ranger staff.

 Dixon Lake staff encourages anglers who qualify to take advantage of “Senior/Military Wednesdays.”
 Senior citizens 60 and better and military personnel are eligible to rent an all-day motor boat for $18, or an all-day row boat for $12 Permits are $7.00 for adults and $5.00 for seniors over 60 and youths between the ages of 8-15 years old.